 NOTE: Entering a curve may reduce the alert time to less than three (3) seconds.

-Stationary Object Alert (SOA) - The Bendix[®] Wingman[®] ACB system will give up to three (3) seconds alert time to the driver when approaching a detected, sizable, stationary object with metallic (radarreflective) surfaces in your lane of travel.
-This alert indicates that a collision with a stationary object is likely and the driver must immediately act to potentially avoid - or lessen the severity of - a collision.
+Stationary Object Alert (SOA) - The Bendix[®] Wingman[®] Advanced[TM] system will give up to three (3) seconds alert to the driver when approaching a detected, sizable, stationary object with metallic (radarreflective) surfaces in your lane of travel.
+This alert indicates that a collision with a stationary object is likely and the driver must immediately act to potentially avoid, or lessen the severity of, a collision.

-The SOA is ready to alert the driver whenever the vehicle is moving above 10 mph (16 km/h).
+The SOA is ready to alert the driver whenever the vehicle is moving above ten (10) mph.

 The driver should be especially careful when approaching certain types of vehicles and objects.
-The Wingman ACB radar may not be able to detect objects with limited metal surfaces (such as recreational vehicles, horse-drawn buggies, motorcycles, logging trailers, etc).
+The Wingman Advanced radar may not be able to detect objects with limited metal surfaces (such as recreational vehicles, horse-drawn buggies, motorcycles, logging trailers, etc).